JeffCohen/workbook/books/kiei925/3-ruby/1-introduction/3-variables.md

 ## Assigning Expressions to Variables

-It is often helpful to save the results of an expression into a named variable, so that you can use it later.
+We can ask the computer to remember the result of an expression so that we can refer to it again later.
+In programming, we use a _variable_ to store the result of an expression.

 Here's a quick example.
 Code along, making sure you type the code exactly as shown: